springerjanek/DumplingKicks/README.md

-# DumplingKicks Responsive Static App
+# DumplingKicks Shoe Store

-Select a shoe you want to purchase and contact with the seller :)
+Select a shoe you want to purchase and contact with the store :)
 [LIVE SITE IN PROGRESS](https://dumplingkicks.pl)

 ---